Bryan-G1thub/Flybyte/README.md

 # Flybyte
-A 2D HTML game using Phaser framework.
+A 2D HTML game using the Phaser framework.
+Currently only configured for local host.